-- For those with a non-Singaporean spouse, as long as you are 21-years or above and applying under the Non-Citizen Spouse Scheme, you are eligible, too.
+- For those with a non-Singaporean spouse, as long as you are 21 years old or above and applying under the Non-Citizen Spouse Scheme, you are eligible too.

 - You must be buying a HDB resale flat.
 And the flat must be a 2-room flat or larger and have a remaining lease of at least 20 years.
 PHG isn’t for BTO flats!

 - The house your parents/children are living in can be an HDB flat or private residential property (e.g. condo, landed home).
 For private properties, your parents/children must be living in it (i.e. owner-occupiers).
 The property must also be owned by your parents/children (which can include your children’s in-laws or immediate family member such as your sibling).

 - There is no income ceiling on the PHG, hurrah!

 - Both first-time homebuyers and second-time homebuyers are eligible.

 - You will only be able to receive the PHG once in your lifetime.
 If you have received the PHG previously, you may not apply.

 How do I check if a flat qualifies for Proximity Housing Grant (PHG)?